qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 The solutions in borrow-checker-unfriendly cases (will elaborate below):

 - Data-oriented design. **Avoid unnecessary getter and setter**.
-Avoid contagious borrow.
-Do split borrow if necessary.
+- Do split borrow in outer scope and pass borrowing of each component separately.
 - **Use ID/handle to replace borrow**.
 Use arena to hold data.
 - **Defer mutation**.
 Turn mutation as commands and execute later.
-- **Avoid mutation**.
+- **Avoid in-place mutation**.
 Mutate-by-recreate.
 Use `Arc` to share immutable data.
+Use **persistent data structure**.
 - For circular reference:
   - For graph data structure, use ID/handle and arena.
   - For callback, use event bus or `Arc<QCell<T>>` (use `Weak` to cut cycle)
-- Borrows as temporary as possible.
+- Borrow as temporary as possible.
+For example, replace container for-loop `for x in &vec {}` with raw index loop.
+- `Arc<QCell<T>>`
 - `Arc<RwLock<T>>` (only use when really necessary)
 - `unsafe` and raw pointer (only use when really necessary)